viraptor/reverse-interview/README.md

 - When is the last time you noticed someone growing here, and in what way were they growing?
 - What does it mean to be successful here, and how do you measure success?
 - What does work-life balance mean here?
+- Is there a Sports / Team building Activity?
+- Are there any Hackathons conducted internally?

 # Conflict